3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 # Voron 2.4 AES System - Auto Emergency Stop For Klicky Probe
 Save your printer with this Auto E STOP System to catch Z Homing errors using a nozzle triggered endstop switch.

+Don't forget if you like & use this project you can buy me a beer/coffee to say thanks. https://ko-fi.com/3dprintdemon

 You're probably thinking you dont need this & that you printer always works & it'll be fine.
 Yea thats true until it isn't!
 All it takes is a single homing error or failure to totally ruin your print surface when you nozzle ploughs into it & then gets dragged round it when you strat a print!